 - Generally, the south of England and London are more expensive places to live than the rest of the UK so if cost is significant for you do take this into account.

-- A young persons rail or coach card could be a very sensible long-term investment and can make a great Christmas present from your granny.
+- A student rail or coach card will be a very sensible long-term investment and can make a great Christmas present from your gran.

 - Read about the financial support available to students;